umsi211F2025/umsi211-f25-course-resources/weeks10-14/deployment.md

 0. Create an account on Render if you don't have one already.
 1. Go to [Render dashboard](https://dashboard.render.com/)
-2. Click "+ New Service" → "Web Service"
+2. Click "+ Create New Service" → "New Web Service"
 3. Connect your GitHub account if you haven't already
     - Allow access to your personal fork repository
-4. Back at render, select the repository to deploy
+4. Back at the Render website, select the repository to deploy
 5. Configure the web service:
    - **Name**: Choose a name (e.g., `presnick-211-survey-backend`)
    - **Language**: `Node`
    - **Branch**: `main`
+   - **Region**: Choose the region closest to your database (e.g., US East Virginia if that's where your Neon DB is-- check your DB URL to see the region)
    - **Root Directory**: the directory with your backend code (e.g., `weeks10-14/react_survey_app/backend`)
      - make sure this directory has a package.json file.
 If not, ask your copilot to help you create one.
 Don't forget to push it to github and then sync it to your personal fork before proceeding.
    - **Build Command**: `npm install`